GET IN TOUCH

 Example 1: Small Business Sales Tax Lien

 Outcome: The lien stayed in place as security for the debt until the balance was fully paid and withdrawn.
-The business owner kept all correspondence and payment records, which helped confirm the lien release and restore access to credit.
+The business owner kept all correspondence and payment records, which helped confirm the lien withdrawal and restore access to credit.

 Example 2: Individual Income Tax Lien